Types of Walkers for the Elderly: Do You Know All 10?

 A 3 wheeled walker is a really a completely different style of walker altogether.
 This walker only has 3 legs and looks like a triangle from above.
 The top point of the triangle points forward away from the user.
 The user then uses the back two legs of the walker to support and balance themselves.
 Because of the shape of this type of walker, it is smaller and easy to move around than a 4 legged walker.
 They tend to be lighter in weight too.
 Another name for this type of walker is a 3 wheel rollator.

-This type of walkers has 4 wheels - one on each leg.
+This type of walker has 4 wheels – one on each leg.
 This keeps the user from having to pick it up every time they take a step.
 Instead, the walker glides along with them as they take each step.
 This saves energy along with arm and shoulder muscles.
-Users of 4 wheeled walkers need to control each part of their steps to keep the walker from rolling to fast.
+Users of 4 wheeled walkers need to control each part of their steps to keep the walker from rolling too fast.
 They must keep the walker from getting away from them too.
 Rollators discussed below are also called 4 wheel walkers sometimes.
+You can read more about 4 wheeled walkers with seats in this article.

 Rollators are really just 4 wheeled walkers with a seat.
 The seat is handy for someone who can walk some but needs to stop and rest every now and then because they tire easily or lose their breath.
 With a rollator, they can lock it so it doesn’t roll and then turn around and sit down on the seat.
 Once they have rested, the user stands back up, unlocks the rollator, and they are ready to go again.
 These rolling walkers with seats are larger than a typical walker though.
 Sometimes, they may not fit in areas that a regular walker will.
 The best rollator walkers are a huge help to regaining mobility for an elderly person who just needs a little help.